 Provides one term of credit toward the studio/performance arts requirement.
 This course may be repeated for credit.
-Open to uppers and seniors.
-Prerequisite: Requires permission of the Music Department and successful previous performing experience at in-house and student concerts.
+Prerequisite: Requires permission of the Music Department and successful previous performing experience.
 One private lesson and two studio classes per week.
 Offered: spring term.
+PECO94: PEP FIT Students will meet for one hour twice a week in a scheduled fitness class with a PE instructor and two days a week for a full block of Pep Band rehearsals, plus performances at select Wednesday/Saturday athletic contests.
+This course will meet the physical education requirement for the term.
+Students enrolled in PEC094 must also be enrolled in MUS094.
+Open to lowers, uppers and seniors (9th graders with permission from the Music Department).
+Offered: winter term.
 PEC110: ADVANCED MUSIC PRACTICE This course provides regular practice time for dedicated music students within the context of Exeter's academic schedule.
 Students meet at a common time in the afternoon to practice under the supervision of the music faculty.
 Time is also reserved for physical activity, including cardiovascular exercise, core and flexibility training, and exercises to avoid repetitive-stress injuries.
 Students participating in this course must be taking regular private lessons and should consult with their private lesson teacher to develop a practice plan.
 Students participate in midterm and endof-term performance classes to demonstrate the progress they have made.
 Advanced Music Practice does not carry academic credit but meets the physical education requirement for the term.
-This course is limited to 13 students each term and is not open to 9th graders in the fall term.
-Students are accepted with permission of the Music Department chair. ■ Private Lessons See "Endnotes" for important information regarding diploma credit, registration, auditions, repeating courses and the "Music Option."
+This course is limited to 13 students each term and is not open to 9th graders in the fall term. ■ Private Lessons See "Endnotes" for important information regarding diploma credit, registration, auditions, repeating courses and the "Music Option."
 MUS010: PRIVATE LESSONS Private music lessons offer students an individualized learning experience with a private instructor.
 In the lessons, students develop technique and expression, while they explore the repertoire for their instrument.
-Students receive one 50-minute lesson per week and are expected to practice a minimum of two hours per week.
-Students are required to attend at least one concert on campus each term.
+Students receive one 45-minute lesson per week and are expected to practice a minimum of two hours per week.
 Provides 1/3 credit per term toward the studio/performance arts requirement; credit is granted upon completion of three consecutive terms of study of the same or closely related instruments.
-Private lessons may also be taken for audit, i.e., noncredit.
-Half-period lessons provide no academic credit.
 Note on Private-Lesson Fees Private lessons are billed in addition to tuition.
 Students on financial aid receive partial scholarship for private lesson fees for one set of lessons per term.
 Students normally receive 10 lessons per term.
 At least 8 lessons are required to pass this course.
-LESSONS IN THE FOLLOWING INSTRUMENTS ARE OFFERED: Mandolin Bagpipes Banjo Oboe Organ Bassoon Cello Percussion Clarinet Piano (Classical, Jazz) Composition Saxophone (Classical, Jazz) Djembe Sitar Double Bass (Classical, Jazz) Tabla Drum Set Trombone Electric Bass Trumpet Euphonium Tuba Fiddle Ukulele Viola Flute (Classical, Wooden Celtic) French Horn Violin Guitar (Classical, Folk, Rock) Voice Harmonica Harp (Classical, Irish) Ensembles See "Endnotes" for important information regarding diploma credit, registration, auditions, repeating courses and the "Music Option."
+LESSONS ARE OFFERED FOR THE FOLLOWING INSTRUMENTS: Bagpipes Harp (Classical, Irish) Banjo Oboe Baritone Organ Bassoon Percussion Cello Piano Clarinet (Classical, Jazz) Saxophone Composition (alto, baritone, tenor) Double Bass Trombone (Classical, Jazz) Trumpet Drum Set Tuba Electric Bass Ukulele Euphonium Viola Fiddle Violin Flute (Classical, Wooden Celtic) Voice French Horn Guitar (Classical, Folk, General, Jazz, Rock) Ensembles See "Endnotes" for important information regarding diploma credit, registration, auditions, repeating courses and the "Music Option."
 MUSO11: GLOBAL RHYTHM ENSEMBLE In group classes, students learn the basic playing techniques of the steel drums and other instruments from around the world.
 Players develop their melodic, harmonic and rhythmic skills and sense of ensemble while experiencing the special energy and excitement of playing together.
 Students do not need previous musical experience to join this ensemble.
 Participation in all performances is required.
 Provides 1/3 credit per term toward the studio/performance arts requirement; credit is granted upon completion of three consecutive terms of study.
-Students taking the course for credit are required to attend one concert on campus each term.
-Also offered for no credit.
 One evening session per week plus individual practice.
 No audition required.
-MUS050: MODERN MUSIC MAKING See description on page 50.
+MUS050: MODERN MUSIC MAKING See description on page 51.